Information about the collecting, recording, identification and surveillance of endemic and imported tick species.

 See the ‘Ticks and your health factsheet’ for advice on how to avoid tick bites.

-Watch this video about tick awareness in the UK.
+This video covers tick awareness in the UK.

-Watch thid video about tick awareness in the UK
+Watch this video about tick awareness in the UK

 Recording your data